 The Importance of Getting a Permaculture Education

 Nothing really substitutes for a personal understanding of permaculture as a whole systems design approach.
-You can pay a professional designer to produce a plan for you, but without a real understanding of the ecological thinking that underpins it, it will be a challenge to implement properly and difficult for the end result to have real integrity.
-Only people with an on-going relationship to the landscape, community or organisation can provide the lengthy, thoughtful and sensitive observation / interaction that will give rise to a genuinely living design process.
+You can pay a professional designer to produce a plan for you but without a real understanding of the ecological thinking that underpins it, it will be a challenge to implement properly and difficult for the result to have real integrity.
+Only people with an on-going relationship to the landscape, community or organisation can provide lengthy, thoughtful and sensitive observation/interaction that will give rise to a genuinely living design process.

-That is why having a well developed and reliable permaculture education pathways is so critical.
-Watching videos, reading books and sharing ideas with people, even doing an "Introduction to Permaculture"course is a great start, but it is very easy to miss important elements of permaculture thinking without the comprehensive treatment that comes from doing the basic permaculture qualification – the Permaculture Design Certificate (PDC).To complement and enhance (but not replace) a PDC, there are numerous short courses, workshops and demonstrations covering specific aspects of permaculture.
-Many permaculturalists also offer opportunities for informal one-to-one learning ranging from short-term Wwoofing through to internships.
-Finally, the Permaculture Diploma is a 2 year journey into applying permaculture design to a specific project.
+That is why having a well-developed and reliable permaculture education pathway is so critical.
+Watching videos, reading books and sharing ideas with people, even doing an "Introduction to Permaculture" course is a great start, but it is very easy to miss important elements of permaculture thinking without the comprehensive treatment that comes from doing the basic permaculture qualification – the Permaculture Design Certificate (PDC).To complement and enhance (but not replace) a PDC, there are numerous short courses, workshops, and demonstrations covering specific aspects of permaculture.
+Many permaculturalists also offer opportunities for informal one-to-one learning ranging from short-term WWOOFing through to internships.
+Finally, the Permaculture Diploma is a 2-year journey into applying permaculture design to a specific project.
 This is arranged through the Permaculture Educators Guild (see below).

 The Importance of Learning with a PiNZ Affiliated Teacher